For details of my latest mindfulness courses, click here or get in touch using the form further down.

-The teachings behind Mindfulness are 2,600 old and based on the original discourse of the Buddha.
-Whilst Buddhism is recognised as a religion around the world today, the intention behind the teachings was to help people find peace amongst their suffering and live a more peaceful life.
-You don’t have to be Buddhist to practice Mindfulness.
+The teachings that refer to mindfulness are over 2,500 years old and based on the discourse of someone known as the original Buddha.
+Whilst Buddhism is seen by some as a religion around the world today, the intention behind the teachings was to help people find peace amongst their suffering and live a more peaceful life.
+You don’t have to be Buddhist to practise mindfulness.

 You might like this article – Mindfulness: It’s The Thought That Counts

 Is Mindfulness right for everyone?